-Assuming gross proceeds of \$ , we estimate the total expenses payable by us for this offering to be approximately \$ , which amount includes (i) the underwriting discount of approximately \$ , (ii) reimbursement of the accountable expenses of the underwriters, including the legal fees of the representative of the underwriters, in an amount not to exceed \$160,000 and (iii) other estimated company expenses of approximately \$ , which includes legal, accounting, printing costs and various fees associated with the registration and listing of our securities.
+We estimate the total expenses payable by us for this offering, assuming no exercise of the over-allotment option, to be approximately \$1,000,000, which amount includes (i) the underwriting discount of approximately \$480,000, (ii) reimbursement of the accountable expenses of the underwriter in an amount not to exceed \$160,000 and (iii) other estimated company expenses of approximately \$360,000, which includes legal, accounting, printing costs and various fees associated with the registration and listing of our securities.

-The securities we are offering are being offered by the underwriters subject to certain conditions specified in the underwriting agreement.
+The securities we are offering are being offered by the underwriter subject to certain conditions specified in the underwriting agreement.